vmware/govmomi/govc/USAGE.md

   govc vm.info -json $vm | jq -r .VirtualMachines[].Guest.Net[].IpConfig.IpAddress[].IpAddress

+When given the '-n' flag, filters '-a' behavior to the nic specified by MAC address or device name.

 The 'esxcli' flag does not require vmware-tools to be installed, but does require the ESX host to have the /Net/GuestIPHack setting enabled.

 Examples:
   govc vm.ip $vm
   govc vm.ip -a -v4 $vm
+  govc vm.ip -n 00:0c:29:57:7b:c3 $vm
+  govc vm.ip -n ethernet-0 $vm
   govc host.esxcli system settings advanced set -o /Net/GuestIPHack -i 1 govc vm.ip -esxcli $vm

 Options:
-  -a=false                  Wait for an IP address on all NICs -esxcli=false             Use esxcli instead of guest tools -v4=false                 Only report IPv4 addresses
+  -a=false                  Wait for an IP address on all NICs -esxcli=false             Use esxcli instead of guest tools -n=                       Wait for IP address on NIC, specified by device name or MAC -v4=false                 Only report IPv4 addresses
 ```